twbs/bootstrap/docs/4.0/getting-started/options.md

 Every Sass variable in Bootstrap 4 includes the `!default` flag allowing you to override the variable's default value in your own Sass without modifying Bootstrap's source code.
 Copy and paste variables as needed, modify their values, and remove the `!default` flag.
 If a variable has already been assigned, then it won't be re-assigned by the default values in Bootstrap.

-Customized Sass variables can be called before or after you import Bootstrap's Sass files.
-For example, to change out the `background-color` and `color` for the `<body>`, you'd do the following:
+Variable overrides within the same Sass file can come before or after the default variables.
+However, when overriding across Sass files, your overrides must come before you import Bootstrap's Sass files.

+Here's an example that changes the `background-color` and `color` for the `<body>` when importing and compiling Bootstrap via npm:

 {% highlight scss %}
 // Your variable overrides